Cleft Lip and Palate Surgery at Johns Hopkins All Children's

 Feeding issues

-Because the lip and/or roof of the mouth are divided, infants often have difficulty sucking effectively.
-It is not uncommon for infants with clefts to have difficulty or to be unable to breast feed.
-Typically infants with clefts require specialized bottles to feed effectively.
+Infants with clefts often have difficulty sucking effectively, and it is not uncommon for them to have difficulty or to be unable to breast feed.
+Typically, infants with clefts require specialized bottles to feed effectively.
 Our feeding specialists will teach you how to feed your baby so they can grow.

 Ear and hearing issues

-Ear infections and fluid accumulation in the ears is common in cleft patients.
-This can cause long lasting hearing loss and difficulty learning to speak.
+Our audiology and ENT specialists will address any needs related to ear and hearing issues.
+Ear infections and fluid accumulation in the ears is common in cleft patients, which can cause long lasting hearing loss and difficulty learning to speak.
 To prevent this, most patients with cleft palates require ear tubes.
-We have audiology and ENT specialists on our team to address these needs.

 Speech and language delay

-Due to the cleft, the muscles of the palate do not always function properly.
-This may prevent your child from making specific sounds needed for normal speech.
+Due to the cleft, the muscles of the palate do not always function properly, which may prevent your child from making specific sounds needed for normal speech.
 This is often correctable with therapy, but occasionally requires a surgical procedure to correct the problem.
-Our speech therapists and surgeons work closely to identify patients who would benefit from these treatments.
+Our speech therapists and surgeons work closely together to identify patients who would benefit from these treatments.

 Dental problems

-Dental anomalies are common in cleft patients.
-It is common for teeth to be missing, extra, or abnormal.
-Cleft patients are at increased risk for cavities and most benefit from braces.
+Dental anomalies are common in cleft patients, and cleft patients are at increased risk for cavities and most benefit from braces.
 We have pediatric dentists and orthodontists on our team to assist you with getting your child the care they need.

 -